-Loop sensor.
-The loop sensor is installed under your driveway, and using a magnetic field detects your vehicle.
+Loop sensor: The loop sensor receives signal when its magnetic field is disrupted by a vehicle and operates the door or gate.
 This is a very reliable protection for vehicles, and very commonly used in commercial properties.

-Miller-edge.
-This touch-activated sensor is a long piece of rubber installed on the edge of your gate.
-When it hits an obstacle the sensor sends an immediate signal to your operator to reverse.
-It is a good protection for vehicles.
+Miller-edge: The Miller-edge touch sensor is a piece of rubber installed on the edge of your gate.
+When the sensor hits an object, the sensor sends a signal to reverse.
+It provides good protection for vehicles.

-These gates can be of the single or dual variety, or they could be slide or estate swing gates.
-Regardless of what style you have, your security could be compromised when any of these models isn’t in the proper working order.
-In addition, faulty electric gates could potentially be dangerous or fatal.
+We repair gates of all kinds: single/dual variety, slide or estate swing gates.
+It’s important to remember your security could be compromised regardless of what gate you have, when any of these gate models isn’t in the proper working order.
+Most importantly, faulty electric gates may be dangerous or even fatal.

 We recommend keeping an eye on your automatic gate on a regular basis.
 That way, at the first sign of trouble, an issue can be dealt with at a much lower cost than a full-blown automatic gate repair.

-It really doesn’t matter if you have electric or iron gates protecting you, or whether this is an automatic driveway or community entrance gate.
-Garage Door Pros has pretty much seen it all during its time in serving the residents of the Tri-Valley area.
+It really doesn’t matter if you have electric or iron gates protecting you, or whether this is an automatic driveway gate or community entrance gate.
+Automatic Gates and Garage Door Pros has seen it all.

-So exactly what can go wrong when it comes to needing such gate repair?
+So exactly what can go wrong when it comes to gates?
 For starters, a hinge can break due to age or rust, or it might need welding.
-It could focus on the wheels on the gate or the post could need repairs.
-Each of these drawbacks can be a hassle from having your automatic door serve the purpose it was intended to when it was first installed.
+The wheels or the post could need repairs.